ksha23/google-reviews/README.md

 15. place xlsx file into same directory as script
 16. make sure to install dependencies for script using pip
 17. run script

+Disclaimer:
+The provided script is intended for demonstration and educational purposes only.
+The usage and application of the script are entirely at the user's discretion and risk.
+The author or provider cannot be held responsible for any consequences, damages, or misuse resulting from the use of this script.

+This script serves as a general example and may not cover all possible use cases, scenarios, or legal implications related to data conversion, file handling, or any other operations.
+Users are advised to review and modify the script according to their specific needs, and to ensure compliance with applicable laws, regulations, and ethical standards.

+By using the script, you agree that the author or provider is not liable for any indirect, direct, incidental, or consequential damages or losses arising from its use.

+It is strongly recommended to review, test, and modify the code before using it in any production or critical environment.
+If you have any concerns or questions about the script, please seek advice from legal professionals, experts, or relevant authorities.

+This disclaimer is subject to change without notice.